rainiera/guide-cluster/guide-clustering-homework.md

 - 7 days after introduction to cells along with the drug PLX (2 replicates).
 Columns 9 and 10.
 - 14 days after introduction to cells along with the drug PLX (2 replicates).
 Columns 11 and 12.

-All other factors, such as the number of cells and the nuclease, where held constant.
+All other factors, such as the number of cells and the nuclease, were held constant.

 ## Prior Art
 Scientists are currently trying to figure out what features of a guide and the location it targets influence its behavior.
 Information is present in nucleic acids in mechanical (ie. curvature), chemical (ie. binding thermodynamics), and symbolic (ie. ATG is a start codon) forms.
 Some scientists have used Support Vector Machines and Logistic Regression to try and determine if particular bases or pairs of bases at particular positions in the guide make it more active.
 For example, a “G” in the right-most position may be beneficial.
 The results have been mixed and possibly suffer from over-fitting.
 A few key points are known: